|Look up fees

+A properly functioning legal system can be seen as a defining characteristic of modern society.
 The adversary system can be seen as a defining characteristic of a common law legal system.
-But as times have changed, both the common law and the adversary system of trial have changed.
-What then are the bases of the adversary system?
-What corollaries follow from adopting such a mode of trial?
+But as times change, both the common law and the adversary system of trial have changed and will continue to change.
+What then are the bases of these systems?
+What corollaries follow from adopting a particular mode of trial?
 What are the challenges with which the Australian legal system must now deal in resolving disputes?
-How might those challenges be dealt with and are there implications for what we define as the adversary system and, more generally, the rule of law?
+How might those challenges be dealt with and are there implications for what we define as the adversary system and, more generally, the rule of law in a properly functioning legal system?

 Principal topics include: